saikiran5555/SMS-Spam-Classification/README.md

 ![Screenshot (21)](https://github.com/saikiran5555/Spam-Detection/assets/116197365/70b7914c-123d-436e-a358-219ab0710a98)

 # CONCLUSION
-In conclusion, SMS spam detection using machine learning is an effective solution for identifying and blocking unwanted and potentially harmful text messages.
+In conclusion, SMS spam classification using machine learning is an effective solution for identifying and blocking unwanted and potentially harmful text messages.
 It enhances user experience, improves security, and adapts to evolving spam tactics.
 Customization options empower users, while privacy and compliance are vital considerations.
-Finally, we conclude that this SMS Spam detection using machine learning improves messaging by filtering out spam, safeguarding user privacy, and enhancing the overall messaging experience.
+Finally, we conclude that this SMS Spam classification using machine learning improves messaging by filtering out spam, safeguarding user privacy, and enhancing the overall messaging experience.
 Detects, spam messages from unknown or known senders.
 Helps the people not be involved into any type of fraud activities or be safe from the hackers.